 The Arkansas Archeological Survey’s Publications Program consists of three series that help us to fulfill our mission.
 Research Series (for archeologists), Popular Series (for general readers), and Technical Papers (specialized manuals and guides) present the results of ARAS research and submissions from other qualified authors to a wide range of audiences, from professional scholars and students to K–12 teachers, government officials, and the general public.
 Our focus is on the archeology of Arkansas and the South, across all time periods.
 A Publications Committee manages the review process, and makes the final decisions on acceptance of submitted works.
 The ARAS Publications Editor then performs in-house editing, desktop layout and book design, and makes arrangements for printing.

-NO INTERNATIONAL SHIPPING - Shipments are currently limited to the USA and Canada only.
+NO INTERNATIONAL SHIPPING - Shipments are currently limited to the USA only.

 Standards for Data Collection from Human Skeletal Remains: Proceedings of a Seminar at the Field Museum of Natural History organized by Jonathan Haas.